unboxed/unboxed.co/source/blog/2016-09-14-re-addressing-the-challenges-to-children-s-allergy-healthcare-with-guy-s-and-st-thomas.md

 - Key stakeholder engagement with subject experts
 - A prioritised set of questions to address and go forward with

-Quite a number of bases covered during in such a short time period.<br/>
+Quite a number of bases covered in a short time period.<br/>

 The sprint is continuing across this week, with a Show & Tell scheduled for Thursday and due to conclude on Friday afternoon.
 The team will be working towards creating a working user-led prototype of the new children's allergy service to trial with real users at the end of the week.<br/>